stat133-sp19/hw-stat133-yangluanne/binomial/README.md

 Installation
 ------------

-You can install the released version of Binomial03 from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of binomial from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("binomial")